rmosolgo/rmosolgo.github.io/_posts/2025-03-17-building-for-perfetto.markdown

 ## Metadata

-Perfetto supports _anything_ you can throw at it.
-It has a general-purpose `DebugAnnotation` message for metadata.
+Perfett can render _any_ metadata you throw at it.
+It has a general-purpose `DebugAnnotation` message for this.

 For fields, I made it add the `object`, arguments, and return value:

 <p><img src="/assets/images/perfetto/debug_field.png" width="100%" /></p>

-For Dataloader sources, it logs all the source's instance variables:
+For Dataloader sources, it logs the `fetch` arguments and all the source's instance variables:

 <p><img src="/assets/images/perfetto/debug_source.png" width="100%" /></p>